ace-lectures/re18-agile/README.md

 This repository contains the following material:

-  - `tutorial`: A step-by-step description of this tutorial;
+  - `tutorial`: A step-by-step description of this tutorial, for participants;
+  - `organizers`: material for organizers.
   - `src`: the source code use to kick-start the implementation and test part of the tutorial
   - `ci`: a turnkey lightweight CI (Continuous Integration) stack
   - `publications`: papers associated to this tutorial